KTsula/HandGestureMapNavigation/README.md

 - **Double Click**: Raise your index and middle finger while keeping the other fingers closed.
 - **Freeze Cursor**: Close your thumb and raise all other fingers together to freeze the cursor.

-(Note: Click on the images for a larger view)

 ## How it Works

 The application uses the Mediapipe library for real-time hand tracking and the PyAutoGUI library for translating these gestures into map navigation commands.